 At the food court, fast food skims over the taste buds with diners barely taking a chew between mouthfuls.
-Any remnant of food or flavour swished down by a sugared drink or passable coffee.
+Any remnant of food or flavour is swished down by a sweet drink or passable coffee.

-Speed eating in the food court is pretty well taste avoidance and it comes with a few problems.
-Diners buy all that they want and possibly more than the really need before they sit down, which encourages overconsumption.
+Speed eating in the food court is close to taste avoidance and it comes with a few problems.
+Diners buy all that they want and possibly more than they really need before sitting.
+This encourages overconsumption.
 “Do you want ...... with that?”
 They get it fast and eat it fast.

-At a highly acclaimed restaurant, diners linger over their meals sharing conversation, admiring the plated meals, tasting each mouthful, and possibly even delivering a considered critique thanks to TV reality cooking shows.
-But speed eating is more likely in venues that push the early sitting through in time for the late sittings.
+At highly acclaimed restaurants, diners linger over meals sharing conversation, admiring the plated meals, tasting each mouthful, and possibly even delivering a considered critique thanks to reality cooking shows.
+But speed eating is more likely in popular venues that offer an early and late sitting.
+Staff push early diners through in time for the late sittings.
 Wait-staff who urge you to select dessert/cheese when they’ve just cleared the mains away are another hazard.

 Why do some speed eaters overeat?

-The stomach, small intestine and a complex array of hormones and brain chemicals regulate appetite and satiety but it appears that they are just slow to kick in.
+The stomach, small intestine and a complex array of hormones and brain chemicals regulate appetite and satiety but it appears that they are too slow to kick in.

-The popular thought is that it takes 15 to 20 minutes before the brain realises that the stomach has received enough food and doesn’t need anymore.
+The popular thought is that it takes 15 to 20 minutes before the brain realises that the stomach has received enough food and you don’t need anymore.

-The signals work if you give them a chance and you recognise them but, and this is a big but, if you are speed eating then there is a strong chance that you are already onto seconds or desserts well before the satiety signal is sent out.
+The signals work if you give them a chance and you recognise them but, and this is a big BUT, if you are speed eating there is a strong chance that you are already onto seconds or desserts well before the satiety 'I have had enough' signal is sent out.
 Eventually you feel over-full but by then it’s too late.

 How does speed eating increase risk of reflux and indigestion?

-Speed eating often equals lazy chewing so over-sized boluses of food are sent hurtling down the food pipe and the food is squeezed through the gastro-oesophageal junction.
+Speed eating equals lazy chewing.
+Over-sized boluses of food are sent hurtling down the food pipe and the food is squeezed through the gastro-oesophageal junction.
 If you flush each bite down with a drink then you’ve got the ingredients for indigestion and reflux.

 The other speed eating trap for reflux and indigestion is when too much food is crammed in too quickly; the stomach is simply over filled and over-flowing.

-Early treatment for reflux is exactly the opposite to speed eating behaviours - slow down, separate fluids from food, and make the bite-size small and well chewed before swallowing.
+Early treatment for reflux is exactly the opposite to speed eating behaviours.
+Treatment advice is to slow down, separate fluids from food, make the bite-size small and chew really well before swallowing.

 What has food poisoning got to do with speed eating?

-Although not all poisoned or contaminated food is detected by an off smell or taste or appearance, some is.
-If you gulp it down bad food too fast then you may not notice an off or bad taste or smell until it is too late.
+Although not all poisoned or contaminated food is detected by an off smell, tainted taste or suspicious appearance, some is.
+If you gulp it down bad food too fast, you may not notice an off or bad taste or smell until it is too late.